mesudepolat/Home-Credit-Default-Risk/README.md

   * Monthly balance snapshots of previous POS (point of sales) and cash loans that the applicant had with Home Credit.
   * This table has one row for each month of history of every previous credit in Home Credit (consumer credit and cash loans) related to loans in our sample – i.e. the table has (#loans in sample * # of relative previous credits * # of months in which we have some history observable for the previous credits) rows.

+* credit_card_balance.csv

+  * Monthly balance snapshots of previous credit cards that the applicant has with Home Credit.
+  * This table has one row for each month of history of every previous credit in Home Credit (consumer credit and cash loans) related to loans in our sample – i.e. the table has (#loans in sample * # of relative previous credit cards * # of months where we have some history observable for the previous credit card) rows.